Christine Owman is a Swedish songwriter, singer and multiinstrumentalist that has also founded her own record label, Revolving Records.

 Tom Waits, Björk, Nick Cave, PJ Harvey.

-Born in Sweden with a danish mother, but Christine Owman grew up in the States as a child.
+Owman was born in Sweden.
+Her mother is Danish.
+As a child, she grew up in United States.
 She started playing the cello as a five-year-old and has expanded her instrument skills to the guitar, the piano, the bass, the ukulele, the banjo, the saw and the violin.

-2002 Christine Owman released her first solo EP Morning Thoughts followed by the album Open Doors.
+In 2002 Owman released her first solo EP Morning Thoughts followed by her debut album Open Doors.
 This lead to supporting legendary Robert Plant on his visit to Stockholm.

 I began singing before I could even talk.
 I’m pretty sure I wrote my first song before I knew how to spell.
 My band has existed as long as myself.

-2. How would you define the sound of your music?
+2. How would you define the sound of the band?

 Lo-fi sounds recorded without hiding noise.
 Music with a steady beat with lots of effect pedals for both instruments and vocals.
 Dreamy but rough.